kapost/circuitry/README.md

 * `#clear`: Removes all middleware classes from the chain.
   * `middleware.clear`

+### Default Subscriber Middleware:

+* `Circuitry::Middleware::Entries::Flush`: ensures any pending async publishes are run after a message is received.
+Useful for publishes that happen as a result of processing received messages.

+### Default Publisher Middleware:

+None.

 ## Testing

 Circuitry provides a simple option for testing publishing and subscribing without actually hitting